Ns-AnoNymouS/bot-status/README.md

 API_HASH = "your_api_hash"
 API_ID = "your_api_id"
 BOTS = "bot1 bot2 bot3"  # List of bot usernames to monitor (seperated by space)
-MESSAGE_IDS = "12345678, 87654321"  # List of message IDs to update (seperated by space)
+MESSAGE_IDS = "12345678 87654321"  # List of message IDs to update (seperated by space)
 CHANNEL_ID = -1001234567890  # ID of the channel where status updates are posted
 SESSION_STRING = "your_session_string" # check Generating Session String
 SLEEP_TIME = 60  # Time in minutes between each check
-GET_NOFIFIED = True  # Set to True to receive notifications if a bot is down (default: False)
+GET_NOFIFIED = True  # Set to True to receive notifications in saved messages if a bot is down (default: False)
 ```

 ## Generating Session String